Survivor, Navy Veteran Adapts Slowly to Lifestyle Changes

 “We never knew how bad the asbestos was for you.
 It was such a great insulator, a great product for the Navy to use,” he said.
 “My time in the Navy was a good time.
 It taught me a lot.”

-Although he was given the typical diagnosis of 6 to 18 months to live, Nick believes he will exceed that prediction easily.
+Although he was given the typical diagnosis with a 6 to 18-month life expectancy with mesothelioma, Nick believes he will exceed that prediction easily.
 His diagnosis was made earlier than most because of an unrelated lung problem that eventually led to the shocking diagnosis.
 His wife, Terry, a former ICU nurse who has guided him considerably through the process, is helping him understand what doctors and nurses are trying to accomplish.

 “When you’re dealt this kind of diagnosis, you really don’t know where to turn, what to do.
 She has been a huge help to me,” he said.
 “I’ve learned more than I ever wanted to know about asbestos, about mesothelioma, about the whole cancer world.”